 Inspection Services Frequently Asked Questions

-- How are restaurant grades determined?
+- How are food service establishment grades determined?

-- How often are restaurants graded?
+- How often are food service establishments graded?

 - How many times per year is a childcare inspection done?